boeboska/Programmeerproject/DESIGN.md

 Design document animal change
 ===============================

-#### In this document you could read the technical parts for the programming project about the animal change in The Netherlands between 2000-2016
-Including a technical user disicion diagram, data source AND ??
+#### In this document you could read the technical parts for the programming project about the animal change in The Netherlands between 2000-2016.
+Including the technical user disicion diagram, data source AND ??

 Name: Bob Borsboom